 We will use the fundamental equivalence between representations of $P$ and $G$-homogeneous vector bundles on $X$.
-According to it, irreducible homogeneous bundles on $X$ are in bijection with $P$-dominant weights, i.e. combinations $\varpi=\sum_i n_i\varpi_i$ with $n_i\in \ZZ$ for $i\in I_P$ and $n_i \ge 0$ for $i \not \in I_P$, where $\varpi_1,\ldots,\varpi_n$ are the fundamental weights with respect to the simple roots $\alpha_1,\dots,\alpha_n$ of $G$, which we will index according to Bourbaki's convention.
+According to it, irreducible homogeneous bundles on $X$ are in bijection with $P$-dominant weights, i.e., combinations $\varpi=\sum_i n_i\varpi_i$ with $n_i\in \ZZ$ for $i\in I_P$ and $n_i \ge 0$ for $i \not \in I_P$, where $\varpi_1,\ldots,\varpi_n$ are the fundamental weights with respect to the simple roots $\alpha_1,\dots,\alpha_n$ of $G$, which we will index according to Bourbaki's convention.
 If $\cE$ is a $G$-homogeneous vector bundle, then the associated representation of the parabolic group $P$, restricted to the semisimple part of $P$, gives rise to a homogeneous bundle which is a direct sum of irreducible bundles.
-We call this the \textit{semisemplification} of $\cE$ and we denote it by $\rs(\cE)$.
-We denote by $\cE_\varpi$ the irreducible bundle corresponding to the weight $\varpi$.
-If $\varpi$ is $G$-dominant, we denote by $V_\varpi$ the $G$-representation of highest weight $\varpi$.
+We call this the \textit{semisimplification} of $\cE$ and we denote it by $\rs(\cE)$.
+Let $\cE_\varpi$ be the irreducible bundle corresponding to the weight $\varpi$ and, if $\varpi$ is $G$-dominant, write $V_\varpi$ for the $G$-representation of highest weight $\varpi$.